-$Use\ of\ estimates$
+Use of estimates

 The preparation of financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Significant estimates are used when accounting for revenue recognition, fair value of stock-based compensation and warrants and valuation allowance against deferred tax assets.
+Significant estimates are used when accounting for revenue recognition, fair value of stock-based compensation and warrants, borrowing rates used for lease accounting and valuation allowance against deferred tax assets.
 Actual results could differ from those estimates.